wscrdzg/econometrics/README.md

 This readme file contains basic process of the project, further conclusion is saved in this repo named "Conclusion.pdf".

-Team member: Jeanette, Kota, Tonyinflation
+Team member: Jeanette, Kota, Tony

 Source of Data:
 CDC, BLS, BEA